Chiquimula Department

 Chiquimula is one of the 22 departments of Guatemala, in Central America.
 The departmental capital is also called Chiquimula.
-The department was established by decree in 1871, and forms a part of the northeastern region of Guatemala.
+The department was established by decree in 1871, and forms a part of the southeastern region of Guatemala.
 Physically, it is mountainous, with a climate that varies between tropical and temperate, depending on the location.

 History

 At the time of Spanish contact, Chiquimula was part of the indigenous kingdom of Chiquimulha, or Payaqui, governed from its capital at Copanti (now Copan, in Honduras).
 This kingdom also included portions of Honduras and El Salvador.
 The name Chiquimula is derived from the Nahuatl chiquimoltlān, from chiquimolin meaning "finches" with the locative suffix -tlān, to mean "place of many finches".

 Chiquimula de la Sierra ("Chiquimula in the Highlands"), occupying the area of the modern department, was inhabited by Ch'orti' Maya at the time of the conquest.
 The first Spanish reconnaissance of this region took place in 1524 by an expedition that included Hernando de Chávez, Juan Durán, Bartolomé Becerra and Cristóbal Salvatierra, amongst others.
 In 1526 three Spanish captains, Juan Pérez Dardón, Sancho de Barahona and Bartolomé Becerra, invaded Chiquimula on the orders of Pedro de Alvarado.
 The indigenous population soon rebelled against excessive Spanish demands, but the rebellion was quickly put down in April 1530.
 However, the region was not considered fully conquered until a campaign by Jorge de Bocanegra in 1531–1532 that also took in parts of Jalapa.
 The afflictions of Old World diseases, war and overwork in the mines and encomiendas took a heavy toll on the inhabitants of eastern Guatemala, to the extent that indigenous population levels never recovered to their pre-conquest levels.

 The modern department was created by executive decree on 10 November 1871.
 The decree reduced the area covered by the administrative division of Chiquimula by removing that portion that now forms the modern department of Zacapa and part of the department of Izabal.